A fast, high-order numerical method for the simulation of single-excitation states in quantum optics: Introduction

 This article is organized as follows.
-In Section \ref{sec:setup}, we describe the mathematical setup for our numerical method, providing particular detail for the case in which $\rho(x)$ is taken to be a Gaussian.
-We describe the details of our high-order time-stepping algorithm in Section \ref{sec:nummethod}, and in Section \ref{sec:kernels} we fill in technical details involving the representation and evaluation of certain special functions.
+In Section \ref{sec:setup}, we describe the mathematical setup for our numerical method.
+We describe our high-order time-stepping algorithm in Section \ref{sec:nummethod}, and fill in technical details involving the representation and evaluation of certain special functions in Section \ref{sec:kernels}.
 In Section \ref{sec:results} we present numerical results which demonstrate the accuracy of the method and give insight into the behavior of the solution for two physically meaningful examples.
-Section \ref{sec:conclusion} concludes with a discussion of several open questions and future directions for research.
+Section \ref{sec:conclusion} concludes with a discussion of several open questions and future research directions.